myarcane/florian.mailliet.me/README.md

 # My personal SPA

-This is the source code for my personal buisness card website https://flos.site.
+This is the source code for my personal SPA website https://flos.site.
 Build using React & Gatsby.

 ## Tech stack